Never Miss a Beat - Get Updates Direct to Your Inbox

 As the owners of their business, they are presumably already seeing regular monthly payments.
 Granted, there is some work associated with these monthly payments, but the monthly payments should continue in perpetuity.

-With owner financing, they get monthly payments which have a guaranteed end date.
+With owner financing, they get monthly payments that have a guaranteed end date.

 Owner financing is just not a very appealing thought for most sellers.